As mentioned before, when using Box with ADFS for SSO there are more than a few limitations.

 Append the client_id to the following URL, then copy & paste into a browser:

-You should then be redirected to Box, & if not currently logged in see something like the below:
+You should then be redirected to Box, & if not currently logged in you’ll be prompted to login.

 Next, you’ll be redirected to the redirect url, (which should be http://127.0.0.1).
 This will redirect you to a page like the below, but it’s not in error.